Respiratory syncytial virus: Immune escape

-Genetic variations in viral epitopes and adjacent regions affect protein folding, post-transcriptional modifications, and antigenic processing, influencing B and T cell immunity during viral infections.
-This alteration in conformation can lead to immune evasion, potentially impacting disease severity, outbreaks, and reinfections.
+Genetic variations in viral epitopes and adjacent regions affect protein folding, post-transcriptional modifications, and antigenic processing, influencing B and T-cell immunity during viral infections.
+This conformational alteration can lead to immune evasion, potentially impacting disease severity, outbreaks, and reinfections.
 Notably, the variability observed in the G gene, followed by the SH and F genes, suggests a correlation between structural differences in proteins and their immunogenicity.
 Specifically, the irregular curl and low bond energy of the G protein make it prone to conformational changes, affecting its immunogenicity and potentially modulating the immune response.

-Different genotypes of RSV exhibit variations in the structural conformation of key proteins such as G, SH, and F, impacting immune responses.
+Different RSV genotypes exhibit variations in the structural conformation of key proteins such as G, SH, and F, impacting immune responses.
 The emergence of novel genotypes like ON1 and BA9 is associated with distinct structural differences, particularly in the G protein, which may contribute to immune evasion.
 Evidence suggests that RSV glycoprotein G plays a crucial role in immune modulation during infection, affecting cytokine expression and the antiviral response.
 In addition, positive selection pressure drives the dominance of certain genotypes over others, potentially driven by mutations within specific regions of the G gene.

-The F protein is a major target for neutralizing antibodies, but its variability enables viral evasion from neutralization, affecting the efficacy of antibodies like Palivizumab.
+The F protein is a major target for neutralizing antibodies.
+Its variability enables viral evasion from neutralization, affecting the efficacy of antibodies like Palivizumab.
 Cross-reactions between RSV subtypes and genotypes are observed, but immune responses are subtype- or genotype-specific, indicating the impact of gene mutations, particularly in the G protein, on immune evasion.
 Additionally, differences in cytokine expression and immune cell responses highlight the complexity of immune interactions during RSV infection.
 Genomic variations in RSV, particularly in proteins like G and F, influence immune responses and contribute to immune evasion.
-This multifaceted immunomodulatory arsenal likely contributes to RSV's ability to cause mild respiratory symptoms in most cases, yet it poses a severe threat to vulnerable populations such as infants and the elderly, potentially leading to life-threatening lung disease characterized by immune dysregulation.
+This multifaceted immunomodulatory arsenal likely contributes to RSV's ability to cause mild respiratory symptoms in most cases.
+It poses a severe threat to vulnerable populations such as infants and the elderly, potentially leading to life-threatening lung disease characterized by immune dysregulation.
 RSV has evolved numerous strategies to evade the host's antiviral response, with over half of its proteins exerting immunomodulatory effects.